What is UPLIZNA® (inebilizumab-cdon)?

-UPLIZNA was studied as a stand-alone therapy in the largest NMOSD clinical trial
+UPLIZNA was studied as a stand-alone* therapy in the largest NMOSD patient study.

 UPLIZNA reduces NMOSD-related hospitalizations

-by 78% (patients had a yearly hospitalization rate of 0.11 compared to 0.5 for placebo).
+Patients had a yearly hospitalization rate of 0.11 compared to 0.5 for placebo.

 Narrator: Neuromyelitis optica spectrum disorder, or NMOSD, is a rare, lifelong autoimmune disease caused by inflammation in the central nervous system (CNS), which is made up of the optic nerve, brain stem and spinal cord.